Why are these Disneyland attractions still so popular?

 Why are these Disneyland attractions still popular?

 Before I became a Disney Cast Member, I couldn't dream of going to any Disney Park, but that all changed when I started working for them in 1986.
 I remember going to Disney World for the first time.
 The new friends I made working for The Disney Store planned to take a group trip to Florida, (a tradition that would happen many times over the years) and I was amazed how big this "world" was.
 Many years later after I left the company, I bought a salad from McDonalds.
 At the time they had the Monopoly Game going on.
-I didn't win anything off the sticker attached to my cup but I did enter the 2nd chance drawing online.
+I didn't win anything off the sticker attached to my cup, but I did enter the 2nd chance drawing online.
 To my surprise, I won the grand prize which was a trip for 4 to Disneyland!
 All expenses paid!
 While I love the thrilling attractions in Walt Disney World like Tower of Terror and Expedition Everest, I had this strange feeling for the original park and attractions, both for their nostalgia factor and the way they can transport us into a world of pure fantasy.
-But, with the parks consistently bringing in new rides with more and more innovative technology, it’s a worthwhile question to ask — why are the original Disney attractions still so popular after so many years.
-Let's take a look into the history of some of our favorite OG Disney attractions, and some matching Funko POPS! to celebrate Disneyland's 65th Anniversary.
+But, with the parks consistently bringing in new rides with more and more innovative technology, it’s a worthwhile question to ask — why the original Disney attractions are still so popular after so many years.
+Let's take a look into the history of some of our favorite OG Disney attractions.

 The castle walkthrough entrance is on the west side of the building inside Fantasyland.
 Guests first see a large medieval-themed story book open to a page that announces the birth of the princess Aurora.
 After climbing the stairs inside, a scene depicts Aurora as a baby, being blessed with magic gifts by her fairy godmothers.
 Behind a glass window, there is an animation of the castle courtyard, and the king and queen watching as a large fire burns all the spinning wheels in the kingdom.
 At the top of the stairs, as guests reach the center of the castle's top level, another window looks out on the castle's great hall, where everyone in the kingdom is asleep, including servants and the cat and dog.
 The second half of the walkthrough becomes darker, featuring appearances by Maleficent, her crow, and several gargoyles which fly out of her nearby castle.
 At the end, the prince fights against Maleficent' s incarnation as a dragon, amid a forest of thorny brambles, and then a field of roses appears with doves flying above, as he kisses Aurora and breaks the spell.
 As guests exit the walkthrough at the bottom of the stairs on the east side of the castle, another medieval-themed oversized book depicts an image of the prince and princess dancing together, as her dress changes colors from pink to blue and back again.